Blog > Freshwater Cultured Pearls: Processing

 Raising Freshwater Oysters

-The Process of Oyster Nucleation
+The Intricate Process of Oyster Nucleation

 Freshwater Mussel Grafting & Pearl Harvesting